Wanna be a Creative Arts Therapist?

 It must be at AQF Level 9 (that's the Australian Qualifications Framework level for a Master's degree).
 It must include a minimum of 750 hours of supervised clinical placement.
 And it must be approved by ANZACATA.

-There's an important change happening in July 2026.
-Up until that date, ANZACATA has offered a tiered membership structure that accepted graduates from courses at AQF levels 6 to 8 (things like Advanced Diplomas and Graduate Diplomas).
-From July 2026, ANZACATA will no longer accept qualifications below Master's level for new membership applications.
-If you're currently enrolled in one of those tier-level courses, you'll still be eligible, but anyone starting after that date will need a Master's.
+There's an important change happening in July 2026 regarding Tiered membership.
+ANZACATA has previously offered a tiered membership structure that accepted graduates from courses at AQF levels 6 to 8 (Advanced Diplomas and Graduate Diplomas).
+From July 2026, ANZACATA will phase out the tier membership structure and will no longer accept qualifications below Master's level for new membership applications.

-The direction is clear: a Master's degree is now the standard pathway into the profession.
+This makes the qualification requirements clear: a Master's degree is now the standard pathway into the profession to obtain professional registration.

 Which courses are approved?